Missile defense: Decoys using antisimulation

 This type of decoy is perhaps the most difficult and subversive for a missile defense system to determine.
 Instead of taking advantage of the missile defense system's targeting, this type of decoy intends to fool the operation of the system itself.
 Rather than using sheer quantity to overrun the targeting system, an anti-simulation decoy disguises the actual warhead as a decoy, and a decoy as the actual warhead.
 This system of "anti-simulation" allows the attacking warhead to, in some cases, take advantage of the "bulk-filtering" of certain missile defense systems, in which objects with characteristics of the warhead poorly matching those expected by the defense are either not observed because of sensor filters, or observed very briefly and immediately rejected without the need for a detailed examination.
 The actual warhead may simply pass by undetected, or rejected as a threat.

 Cooled shrouds

 Another common countermeasure used to fool missile defense systems are the implementation of cooled shrouds surrounding attacking missiles.
-This method covers the entire missile in a steel containment filled with liquid oxygen, nitrogen, or other sub-zero coolants that prevent the missile from being easily detected.
+This method covers the entire missile in a steel containment filled with liquid oxygen, nitrogen, or other coolants that prevent the missile from being easily detected.
 Because many missile defense systems use infrared sensors to detect the heat traces of incoming missiles, this capsule of extremely cold liquid either renders the incoming missile entirely invisible to detection or reduces the system's ability to detect the incoming missile fast enough.